 The gallery is operated by Smithtown Township Arts Council, a 501 (c) (3) not-for-profit organization.
-With eight to ten exhibition opportunities each year, artists from almost every state in the nation have exhibited with us for 40+ years.
+Artists from almost every state in the nation have exhibited with us over the past 40 years.
 Guest jurors contribute to the critical dimension of the selected works in the gallery, providing a venue for artists working in a wide variety of media and subject.

 Mills Pond Gallery